 UX design of web app for reaching more potential patients

 Central Health, an organization which provides access to healthcare services to those 200% or below the Federal Poverty Guidelines by coordinating a network of area healthcare providers, needed technology to help pre-screen and capture information while at health fairs when reaching and educating residents.
-We worked with a partner agency to design an experiential app that can be easily updated by the client and helped to expand the number of people reached.

 The tool would be used at health fairs.
 The goal was to allow more people to determine if they are eligible for the program if the health fair representative was not available.
 It was also important that the tool be available in Spanish, because over 50 percent of the audience would be Spanish-speaking.